 Alamo Drafthouse’s Alamo For All series is a more laid-back movie-going experience where lights are turned up, sound is turned down and adaptive technology is welcome.
 All shows starting before 2 p.m. on Tuesdays follow the Alamo for All rules, with more shows available on weekends.

-Thinkery Children’s Museum provides sensory-friendly hours for learners with Autism Spectrum Disorder and other special needs four times a year: April, July, October and January on the fourth Sunday of the month.
+Thinkery Children’s Museum provides sensory-friendly hours for learners with Autism Spectrum Disorder and other special needs four times a year: February, May, August and November on the second Saturday of the month.
 During these special hours, Thinkery limits the number of visitors in the museum and modifies the galleries to reduce extra stimuli.

 Wyndham Garden Hotel